 In this work, we analyze students' performance and consistency with programming assignments in an introductory programming course.
 We study how performance, when measured through progress in course assignments, evolves throughout the course, study weekly fluctuations in students' work consistency, and contrast this with students' performance in the course final exam.

 Our results indicate that whilst fluctuations in students' weekly performance do not distinguish poor performing students from well performing students with a high accuracy, more accurate results can be achieved when focusing on the performance of students on individual assignments which could be used for identifying struggling students who are at risk of dropping out of their studies.

-Castro-Wunsch, K, Ahadi, A & Peterson, A 2017, 'Evaluating Neural Networks as a Method for Identifying Students in Need of Assistance', Proceedings of the 2017 ACM SIGCSE Technical Symposium on Computer Science Education, ACM SIGCSE Technical Symposium on Computer Science Education, ACM, Washington, USA, pp. 111-1116.View/Download from: UTS OPUS or Publisher's site
+Castro-Wunsch, K, Ahadi, A & Peterson, A 2017, 'Evaluating Neural Networks as a Method for Identifying Students in Need of Assistance', Proceedings of the 2017 ACM SIGCSE Technical Symposium on Computer Science Education, ACM SIGCSE Technical Symposium on Computer Science Education, ACM, Washington, USA, pp. 111-1116.View/Download from: Publisher's site

 Course instructors need to be able to students in need of assistance as early in the course as possible.
 Recent work has suggested that machine learning approaches applied to snapshots of small programming exercises may be an effective solution to this problem.
 However, these results have been obtained using data from a single institution, and prior work using features extracted from student code has been highly sensitive to differences in context.